 2. When shopping abroad, ask for tax-back forms.

 If you’re not a citizen, you are not required to pay for taxes that’s why shopping abroad for gadgets or clothes can be advantageous at times.
 You’ll know whether the store is offering a tax-back when you see a sticker plastered on their walls and doors.
 If you can’t see one, just ask them if they do offer tax-back refunds.

 These refunds will be credited to you via your credit card, so if you don’t have one, you can’t benefit from this perk.
 Be sure to process these tax-back forms a day or two before you leave so that it’ll just be convenient for you to drop them off at the airport once you’re there.

 3. Swap your receipts for freebies.

 Be sure to be on the look out for your credit card’s offer of the month.
-You can swap your receipts for a free meal from a fast food or you can get a free Starbucks drink or you could even watch a movie for free.
+You can swap your receipts for a free meal from a fast food, get a free Starbucks drink, or watch a movie for free.
 Say hello to free entertainment passes.